Skip to content

 Crimes against protected flora and fauna are regulated in Chapter IV of Title XVI of the Spanish Criminal Code and represent one of the fastest-growing areas of European environmental criminal law.
 The protected legal interest is twofold: on one side, biodiversity as a collective natural heritage recognised in Article 45 of the Constitution; on the other, ecosystems and genetic resources as the material basis of life.
 Criminal typicality is articulated around Articles 332 CP (offences relating to protected flora), 334 CP (hunting or fishing of endangered species), 335 CP (hunting or fishing with prohibited means or invalid licence), 336 CP (use of poisons, explosives or non-selective methods) and 337 CP (animal cruelty).
 Consolidated Supreme Court case-law has refined the typical elements and clearly distinguished the administrative infringement from the criminal offence, requiring for the latter qualified intent of ecosystem damage and impact on truly significant species, habitats or quantities.

 The methods of commission form an extensive and technically complex catalogue.
 Art.
 332 CP punishes whoever cuts, fells, burns, uproots, collects or illegally traffics in threatened flora species or subspecies, or destroys or seriously alters their habitat, with 4 months to 2 years' prison or 8 to 24 months' fine.
 Art.
 334 CP punishes hunting, fishing, acquisition or possession of threatened species with 6 months to 2 years' prison, 8 to 24 months' fine and 2 to 4 years' special disqualification; when the species is endangered, the penalty is imposed in its upper half.
 Art.
 335 CP covers hunting or fishing without the required authorisations.
 Art.
 336 CP punishes with 4 months to 2 years' prison or 8 to 24 months' fine the use of poisons, explosives, toxic gases or non-selective instruments or methods (snares, traps, nets, glue, poisoned baits), with aggravation if it affects catalogued species.
 Art.
-337 CP, reformed by Organic Law 3/2023, has toughened penalties for animal cruelty, expanded the catalogue of passive subjects (vertebrate animals, domestic, tamed or habitually domesticated) and raised penalties to 3-18 months' prison with reinforced professional disqualification.
+340 bis CP, introduced by Organic Law 3/2023 (which moved animal cruelty to its own title), punishes animal cruelty against vertebrate domestic, tamed or habitually domesticated animals, with 3-18 months' prison and reinforced professional disqualification; killing the animal carries an aggravated penalty.

 The applicable regulatory framework goes beyond the Criminal Code and requires coordinated handling of national, regional and EU sources.
 Act 42/2007 on Natural Heritage and Biodiversity and Royal Decree 139/2011 regulate the Spanish List of Wild Species under Special Protection and the Catalogue of Threatened Species (categories "endangered" and "vulnerable").
 The Habitats Directive 92/43/EEC and the Birds Directive 2009/147/EC articulate the Natura 2000 Network with SAC, SCI and SPA zones.
 The CITES Convention regulates international trade in endangered species, breach of which concurs with the smuggling offence (LO 12/1995, reformed by LO 6/2011).
 Each Autonomous Community has its own catalogues (Andalusian, Madrid, Catalan Threatened Species Catalogues) and hunting and fishing laws specifying open seasons, authorised methods and game species.
 SEPRONA (the Guardia Civil's Nature Protection Service) is the specialised unit investigating these offences, with support from the Environmental Coordinating Prosecutor.